jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 * Double-click on the `uart_rx_i0` instance in the schematic view to see the underlying instances.

-* Select the `uart_baud_gen_rx_i0` instance, right-click, and select Go To Source.
+* Select the `uart_baud_gen_rx_i0` instance, right-click on it, and select Go To Source.
 Notice that the line instantiated `uart_rx_i0` is highlighted.
 Also notice that the `CLOCK_RATE` and `BAUD_RATE` parameters are passed to the module being called.

 * Go back to the schematic, double-click on the `meta_harden_rxd_io` instance to see how the synchronization circuit is implemented using two FFs.
 This synchronization is necessary to reduce the likelihood of metastability.

 #### Generate the utilization and power reports

-* Click Report Utilization under the Synthesized Design, and click OK to generate the utilization report.
+* Click on Report Utilization under the Synthesized Design, and click *OK* to generate the utilization report.

 <div align=center><img src="imgs/2_10.png" alt="drawing" width="600"/></div>